IzhiSu/IzhiSu.github.io/_pages/about.md

 In pursuit of excellence in Artificial Intelligence, I am driven by a passion for innovation and a relentless curiosity to explore the frontiers of technology.
 With a solid foundation in computer science and a track record of research projects in machine learning and data analysis, I am eager to contribute to cutting-edge research in AI.
 I am committed to pushing boundaries, solving complex problems, and shaping the future of AI through rigorous academic inquiry and collaborative exploration.

-I am an undergraduate majoring in Software Engineering at Guangzhou University now.
+I am now an undergraduate majoring in software engineering at Guangzhou University.
 My research interest includes computer vision and meta-learning.
-I am now working on 3D reconstruction, continous learning and few-shot learning research.
+I am now working on 3D reconstruction, continous learning, and few-shot learning research.
 If you are seeking any form of **academic cooperation**, please feel free to email me at <a href='yuanzhisu@e.gzhu.edu.cn'>yuanzhisu@e.gzhu.edu.cn</a>.

 # 🔥 News
 <div style='display: none'>  2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
 2023.08*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.</div>
+- 2024.10*: &nbsp; Our one paper have been accepted by the International Conference of the Architectural Science Association.
 - 2024.02*: &nbsp; Our two papers have been submitted to the AI conferences and are currently under review.
 - 2023.08*: &nbsp;🎉🎉 Our inaugural paper has been published after a year-long endeavor.